UoA-CARES/cares_reinforcement_learning/README.md

 Provides baseline data classes for environment, training, and algorithm configurations to allow for consistent recording of training parameters.

-## RLParser.py

-Provides a means of loading environment, training, and algorithm configurations through command line or configuration files.
-Enables consistent tracking of parameters when running training on various algorithms.

 ## NetworkFactory.py

 A factory class for creating a baseline RL algorithm that has been implemented into the CARES RL package.